Communities

 Soy sauces usually contain around 2% alcohol.
 Alcohol is often a byproduct of fermentation.

-pureferret ‭ wrote 6 months ago
+pureferret ‭ wrote about 1 year ago

 pureferret ‭ Ethanol is a byproduct of the fermentation process that’s used to produce soy sauce.
 Kikkoman once even marketed their soy sauce with claiming that the 2% ethanol add «a special taste» to it.
 (Sadly, I am unable to find the source for that at this moment)